 WAI YUE IS DIRECTOR OF INCISIVE LAW IN SHIPPING, INTERNATIONAL TRADE AND INSURANCE.

 A significant part of his practice involves representing various international clients (including Chinese clients) in both ad hoc and institutional arbitrations.
 He is particularly familiar with arbitrations carried out under the SIAC Rules, LCIA Rules, LMAA Rules, and HKIAC Rules, as well as with enforcement issues that arise following such arbitration proceedings.

-As a litigator with almost 20 years of experience both in Singapore and internationally, Wai Yue’s expertise spreads across contracts and disputes in relation to the trading of oil, dry bulk cargoes (including coal and iron ore) and trade finance.
+With almost 20 years of experience both in Singapore and internationally, Wai Yue’s expertise spreads across contracts and disputes in relation to the trading of oil, dry bulk cargoes (including coal and iron ore) and trade finance.
 He is also a leading lawyer on charterparties, bills of lading, contracts for port services, unsafe port and cargo claims, and ship building/sale and purchase disputes.
 His experience and reputation particularly in the Chinese Hull & Machinery and Marine Cargo insurance markets also makes him a port of call for insurers and insureds on issues of coverage and subrogated recoveries.
 As a member of the Ince’s Asia Casualty Team, Wai Yue also has considerable experience in the investigation and handling of maritime casualties and claims.

 Wai Yue practised in Singapore, Hong Kong and Shanghai before moving to Beijing in 2012 to set up the Ince Beijing office where he has been Managing Partner for the last 7 years, and is responsible for all aspects of the firm’s practice in northern China.
 He is a regular speaker, both regionally and internationally, on topics relating to commercial disputes, maritime law, international trade, and risk & compliance.